SoftFever/OrcaSlicer/README.markdown

       Printer options:
-        --nozzle-diameter   Diameter of nozzle in mm (default: 0.5) --print-center      Coordinates of the point to center the print around (default: 100,100)
+        --nozzle-diameter   Diameter of nozzle in mm (default: 0.5) --print-center      Coordinates in mm of the point to center the print around (default: 100,100)
         --use-relative-e-distances
                             Use relative distances for extrusion in GCODE output